 Whenever we are subjected to a new environment, so many emotions run through our mind, all related to fear and anticipation.
 We keep muttering to ourselves, how are we going to adapt, how long will it take for us to fit into the crowd.
 The new environment can be a new office atmosphere, a new city, a new country, university and so on.

 Although we are accustomed to human interaction since a very young age, we are still fearful of it amidst new circumstances.
 Human characteristics vary, there are some people who look forward to constantly making new friends and thrive in a large crowd, and there are some who prefer to remain introverted most of the time.
-These group of people are comfortable hanging with few friends they have and don’t feel too comfortable among a large circle of people.
+These group of people is comfortable hanging with few friends they have and don’t feel too comfortable among a large circle of people.
 They prefer their own introvert activities like reading, sketching, painting, listening to music and so on and a majority of these people suffer from social anxiety.

 A person with social anxiety is scared of being surrounded by a mass of people, and they are extremely self-conscious with the fear of the crowd judging their poise, gait, and mannerisms.
 They are normally shy and reserved and there are some who would view their personality to be more of a stuck-up than friendly nature, and only the people with social anxiety or social phobia will really know how it feels to have such a personality.